 An emergency fund will help you prepare for life’s unpleasant financial surprises.
 Depending on the size of your emergency fund, you can supplement your income if something happens to the ability of someone in your household to work.
 Additionally, an emergency fund can help you pay for car repairs, or help you take care of other issues that might crop up.
-A large enough emergency fund can serve as a safety.
+A large enough emergency fund can serve as a safety net for your finances.
 While it may not provide complete protection, and emergency fund can provide some relief, and help you avoid financial ruin.

 Building Up Your Emergency Fund